 ~ Metcalf was responsible for the construction of 290 km of road in northern England.

-~ Thomas Telford (1751 – 1834 AD), the founder of the institution of civil engineers at London began the road construction in the early 19th century.
+~ Thomas Telford (1751 – 1834 AD), the founder of the institution of civil engineers in London began road construction in the early 19th century.

-~ He believed in using a heavy foundation above the soil subgrade to keep the road foundation formed and also insisted on providing definite cross slope for the top surface of the pavement by varying the thickness of foundation on stones.
+~ He believed in using a heavy foundation above the soil subgrade to keep the road foundation formed and also insisted on providing a definite cross slope for the top surface of the pavement by varying the thickness of the foundation on stones.

 ~ He proposed to provide cross drains at an interval of almost 90m which were usually laid below the foundation level.

 ~ There are different stages of road development.
 But among all of them, Macadam road is the most successful type of road.
-Some detail features about macadam road are:
+Some detailed features about macadam road are:

-~ John Macadam (1756 -1836 AD) ;the surveyor-general of road in England put forward an entirely new method of road construction.
+~ John Macadam (1756 -1836 AD) ; the surveyor-general of the road in England put forward an entirely new method of road construction.

 ~ The macadam method is the first method based on scientific thinking.